 - 1 cup sliced almonds

-Pour the granola mixture onto the parchment-lined baking sheet and use your hands or a flat-bottomed metal spatula to flatten out the mixture.
-It should be about 1/2-inch thick and cover most of the sheet.
+- Add the granola mixture to the baking sheet.
+Pour the granola mixture onto the parchment-lined baking sheet and use a flat-bottomed metal spatula to flatten out the mixture.
+It should be about ½ inch thick and cover most of the sheet.

-Keep the granola cereal or granola bars in an airtight container in a cool, dark place.
-(This will be good for a few days, but the fresher, the better -- if it seems to have lost its crunch, just spread it out on a baking sheet and roast it for 5 to 10 minutes in a 350 degree F oven.)
+- Keep the granola in an airtight container in a cool, dark place.
+(This will be good for a few days, but the fresher, the better -- if it seems to have lost its crunch, just spread it out on a baking sheet and heat it for 5 to 10 minutes in a 350°F oven.)